upcvqa/final/README.md

 <p align="right"><a href="#toc">To top</a></p>

 # Result analysis <a name="results"></a>
-These results are obtained from the testing dataset (# samples) after training the xxxx model for xxx epochs with xxxx samples (training) and yyyy samples (validation)
+Some statistics from test (24,302 samples) after training the VGG16 Glove + LSTM model with the largest dataset (91,134 training + 6,076 validation).

 <p align="right"><a href="#toc">To top</a></p>